snyk/snyk-orb/README.md

 All you need to do is:

 1. Follow the instructions at the [Orb Quick Start Guide](https://circleci.com/orbs/registry/orb/snyk/snyk#quick-start) to enable usage of Orbs in your project workflow.
-2. Set up an environment variable (`SNYK_TOKEN`) with your Snyk API token, which you can get from your [account](https://app.snyk.io/account).
+2. [Register for a Snyk Account](https://snyk.co/udtEr), then set up an environment variable (`SNYK_TOKEN`) with your Snyk API token, which you can get from your [account](https://app.snyk.io/account).
-3. In the app build job, call the `snyk/scan`
+3. In the config.yml file, invoke the Snyk scan you'd like to run.
+Three jobs are available: `snyk/opensource`, `snyk/container`, and `snyk/iac`.
-4. Optionally, supply parameters to customize orb behaviour
+4. Provide additional parameters to customize orb behaviour.

 ## Usage Examples